adventuregamestudio/ags/README.md

 There is also always the possibility of pushing changes to a personal fork and then creating a pull request.
 This is also a good idea if you have commit access, but feel that changes you made should be reviewed before inclusion.

-The [main](https://github.com/adventuregamestudio/ags/tree/main) branch should be kept in a working state and always compilable on all targeted platforms.
+The [master](https://github.com/adventuregamestudio/ags/tree/master) branch should be kept in a working state and always compilable on all targeted platforms.
-Larger changes that potentially break things temporarily should first be made in [refactory](https://github.com/adventuregamestudio/ags/tree/refactory) (for refactoring) and other branches or in personal forks.
+Larger changes that potentially break things temporarily should first be made in other branches or in personal forks.

 ##AGS game compatibility: